The Guide to Smart Buildings

 Building automation systems can be retrofitted to existing buildings, meaning you don’t need to move offices or build a new building to get the energy saving benefits of a smart building.

 Another way is through adjusting your cleaning schedule to be smarter.
-Research shows a link between staff morale and unclean toilets, and monitoring usage of these facilities means you can carry out cleaning when it’s required.
-This improves hygiene standards for your staff by setting the schedule to correspond with how many times it is being used rather than just at fixed regular intervals.
+By using sensors you provide peace of mind for staff, such as alerting cleaning staff when meeting rooms or hot desks become free so they can disinfect the spaces before their next use.
+Not only this, but research shows a link between staff morale and unclean toilets, and monitoring usage of these facilities means you can carry out cleaning when it’s required.
+This improves hygiene standards for your staff by setting the schedule to correspond with how many times it is being used rather than just at fixed regular intervals – something that is likely to be demanded by workers in the aftermath of the pandemic.

 Using smart building IoT enables you to access, control, and monitor all these connected building systems from anywhere on a centralised hub.
 This eliminates the need for time-consuming management of individual systems and can be done remotely.